This is a long one so get a tea/coffee, grab your salt shaker and park your keyboard warrior ego for a few moments. I have a story to tell.

 - There is no catch up mechnism

-- Whomever controls property control the game (which is the point)
+- Whomever controls property controls the game (which is the point)

 - Incurring more debt by borrowing money